MrDubliu/SparkScalaCourse/README.md

 # SparkScalaCourse
-An Undemy Frank Kane course for Spark streaming
+An Udemy Frank Kane course for Spark streaming

 You need an twitter account to configure connection on PrintTweets program: